lucasmouilleron/stupidCMS/README.md

 - Include another page in a page : `{{INC:page-name-without-html-extension}}`
 - Definitions : `{{DEF:CONSTANT_NAME}}` (for example `SITE_URL`)
 - If : `{{IF:php expression}}content{{EIF}}`
-- Tip : declare images in `_additionalContents.html` if they are only referenced via administrable contents

 Studid Dynamic Page (SDP)
 -------------------------